 Ensure Your Camera Is Within Range

-Your video camera may be out of the wireless router’s range depending on where you have it installed, and this may cause a weak signal or cause it to remain offline.
+Your video camera may be out of the wireless router’s range, depending on where you have it installed.
+This may cause a weak signal or cause it to remain offline.

 Did You Recently Replace Your Router Or Modem?

 One of the most common reasons why people’s Alarm.com cameras are offline is if they replaced their router or modem.
 If you’ve done this recently, you’ll need to follow these steps to connect your Alarm.com camera again and get it back online.

 Here’s how to reconnect your camera to a WiFi network using WPS: